Centre-for-Hardware-Security/security_closure/README.md

 A script called eval.stylus.tcl is provided.
 It only works in Stylus mode.
 To run it, you must have a design already loaded in Innovus before calling `source ../scripts/eval.stylus.tcl`.
 This script can be called at any time and repeatedly, if necessary.

 # How to recreate results from the paper?
-Recreating the results is a 3-step process: implementation strategy, TI strategy, followed by FSPFI strategy.
+Assuming a design is already loaded, recreating the results from the paper becomes a 3-step process: implementation strategy, TI strategy, followed by FSPFI strategy.
 1. to start implementation, use script1.tcl.
 It works for every design and will set the floorplan sizes according to the paper results.
 Powerplan strategies are as in the contest setting as much possible.
 Since design sizes shrink, some stripes no longer fit where they should be.
 2. to start TI strategy, use nudger.tcl.
 It works for every design, no changes are needed.
 Statistics appear on the terminal as the script runs, and a summary appears in run/log.txt.
 3. to start FSPFI strategy, use reroute_multinet.tcl followed by reroute_multinet2.tcl.
 Both scripts work for every design, no changes are needed.
 Statistics appear on the terminal as the script runs, and a summary appears in run/log2.txt.
 These scripts correspond to phases A and B of the FSPFI strategy described in the paper.